 These cars blend the styling cues of the original 1953 Corvette with modern automotive technology.
 The donor cars are C5 Corvettes.
 AAT installs all-new body panels using the same attachment locations as the original factory panels.

 Modifications to the inner fiberglass components vary by the model being constructed with the wagon-style of the Nomad, obviously including a more serious overhaul.
-All original driveline and safety-related items are factory stock.
+All original driveline and safety-related items are in factory stock.
 Total production statistics are not available, but over two hundred units are thought to have been produced.

 Classic Reflection Coachwork

 Doug Graf leads classic Reflections Coachworks (CRC, Tacoma, WA, US).
 Doug initially owned a beer distributorship and became involved with CRC through local contacts.
-Later, he sold the beer company and committed to Classic Reflections full time.
+Later, he sold the beer company and committed to Classic Reflections full-time.
 CRC’s classically themed exterior panels and support structures are formed from carbon fiber-reinforced polymer (CFRP), not fiberglass.
 It is wider and longer, and its scaling differs, but CRC has always tried to maintain the basic characteristics.

-In business since 2001, CRC has been built on a concept first developed in 1993 by Graf, who built the first Retro-Vette in his garage, based on that year’s Corvette C4 convertible chassis.
+In business since 2001, CRC has been built on a concept first developed in 1993 by Graf, who built the first Retro-Vette in his garage based on that year’s Corvette C4 convertible chassis.
 Fitting a stock 1962 body over the C4 chassis, which first had to be lengthened and otherwise modified to align with the ’62 body properly, took six years and more than 5,000 hours.
 Spurred on by interest in his finished ’62 Retro-Vette, Graf began a new project, spending several months shaping a new design for the ’62 around the larger Corvette C5 convertible chassis.
 Since then, many more models have been developed, and technologies have been updated.

 CRC closed its doors in the late two thousand.